wp-plugins/base64-encoderdecoder/readme.txt

 Most parts of the code are not my creation, they were borrowed from people smarter than me, so I must thank to them.

+Thanks to [aNieto2k's AntiTroll Plugin](http://www.anieto2k.com/2006/02/08/plugin-antitroll/) for part of the code, because that was my first source when I knew nothing about creating a Wordpress Plugin.

 Thanks to [Random Snippets](http://www.randomsnippets.com/2008/03/07/how-to-find-and-replace-text-dynamically-via-javascript/) for the Javascript replacement script.
 Without it the plugin will be unable to replace text inline.

-Thanks to [aNieto2k's AntiTroll Plugin](http://www.anieto2k.com/2006/02/08/plugin-antitroll/) for part of the code, because that was my first source when I knew nothing about creating a Wordpress Plugin.

-Thanks to [Lorelle's Blog](http://lorelle.wordpress.com/2005/12/01/search-and-replace-in-wordpress-mysql-da tabase/) for giving me the clue on how to search and replace inside a Wordpress database.
+Thanks to [Lorelle's Blog](http://lorelle.wordpress.com/2005/12/01/search-and-replace-in-wordpress-mysql-da tabase/) for the info on how to search and replace inside a Wordpress database.

+Thanks to [MyDigitalLife](http://www.mydigitallife.info/2006/06/24/retrieve-and-get-wordpress-post-id-outside-the-loop-as-php-variable/) for the info on how to identify the postID, helping me to solve the bug related to multiple base64 blocks showing on different posts at same time.